openstreams/wflow/doc/wf_DynamicFramework.rst

     # Default behaviour: steps
     runlengthdetermination=steps

-Data and time and timesteps
+Date and time and timesteps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The original pcraster framework has no notion of date and time, only timesteps that are used to propagate a
 model forward.
 However, to be able to support the BMI and netcdf files date and time functionality